 Thank you for visiting basil & salt!
 We look forward to bringing you great content for gardening, parenting, health and beauty and of course, delicious recipes.

-Look for our newest addition, Martinis & Mocktails, debuting on Blog Talk Radio Live!, the week of Feb.
-24th, 2020.
+Look for our newest addition, Martinis & Mocktails, debuting on Blog Talk Radio Live!, in April, 2020.
 Stay tuned!
 Literally.

 As always, I am raising a glass to you.
 Karie